shirish93/shirish93.github.io/_fermentland/milk-kefir.md

 ---
+author: shirish
+categories:
+- fermentation
+- hobby
+last_modified_at: '2026-08-04'
 layout: post
-title:  "My ferments: Milk Kefir"
+title: 'My ferments: Milk Kefir'
-author: shirish
-categories: [ fermentation, hobby ]
 ---

 * Milk kefir.
 What is it?